AndreaMas/Physics-Based-Labyrinth-Game/README.md

 Game developed for the VideoGame-Physics Assignment.
 Made with Unity.

-PDF detailing the Unity physics components used: in this repo.
+Further details: PDF in this repo.

 Youtube Gameplay: https://youtu.be/u_5miEU_jJY